Opioid overdose prevention

 The jail medical team is trained to recognize and treat patients affected by opioid use disorder:

-- We screen incoming inmates for opioid use disorder and give them treatment as needed.
+- We screen incoming inmates for opioid use and provide opioid withdrawal management and Medication for Opioid Use Disorder (MOUD) as needed.

-- A jail doctor and nurse treat inmates for opioid addiction.
+- Healthcare providers at the jail treat inmates for opioid use disorder.

 Partnerships in responding to the opioid crisis